pallosp/conic_research_sympy/docs/api.md

 def IsCircular(conic: Matrix) -> bool | None
 ```

-Whether there is a single center point around which the conic is
+Tells whether there is a single center point around which the conic is
 invariant under all rotations.

 Circles, complex circles, zero-radius circles have such circular symmetry.
 Double ideal lines are not considered circular.
+Returns None if undecidable.

 <a id="conic_classification.IsLinePair"></a>